Controversial former Tower Hamlets mayor back in power in London borough

 He said his ruling meant the 2014 Tower Hamlets mayoral election was void and when the election was re-run it was won by Mr Biggs.

+“The only borough in the country to have free homecare.
+We delivered the London living wage – the first in London – we delivered the university bursary, educational maintenance allowance.

+“Our promises going forward are even more progressive.
+Judge me on what we will do for you.”

-Friday’s victory for Mr Rahman saw one of his rivals claim Mr Biggs had isolated some voters by bringing in low-traffic neighbourhoods (LTNs), which limit the movement of traffic in residential areas.
+Mr Rahman’s win saw one of his rivals claim Mr Biggs had isolated some voters by bringing in low-traffic neighbourhoods (LTNs), which limit the movement of traffic in residential areas.

 Andrew Wood, an independent councillor for Canary Wharf, said he thought Mr Biggs, as the sitting mayor, was too unpopular to beat Mr Rahman.